DorukOkuyan/housing-monetary-policy-turkiye/README.md

 - Turkish Statistical Institute
 - Banking Regulation and Supervision Agency

 Bloomberg analyst forecast data are proprietary and are not included in this repository.
-Users with access to Bloomberg analyst forecast data should place the relevant proprietary file in a local `data_private/` folder.
-This folder is excluded from the repository.
+Therefore, the monetary policy surprise variable, `mp_surp`, is also not included.

+To fully replicate the results, users with access to Bloomberg should obtain the median analyst forecast of the policy rate before each Monetary Policy Committee meeting and construct the relevant variable.

 ## Variable dictionary